Hardship Help - Cycle Extension & Leave of Absence

 |CM Cycle Extension||An additional six months to earn CM credit.|

 |Leave of Absence||Minimum requirements reduced during the cycle.|

 How To Request

-Diplomates in good standing (i.e. no unresolved ethics issues, current on all fees) should notify ABIH as soon as the need exists.
+To be eligible, Diplomates in good standing (i.e. no unresolved ethics issues, current on all fees).
+The Diplomate should notify ABIH as soon as the need exists.
 Requests, which will be held in strict confidence, must include a brief description of the circumstances and current status of CM credit that has been accumulated.
 Supporting documentation may be required.

 Requests can be sent via email, fax or postal mail.

 The CM cycle extension provides an additional six months to earn CM credit.
 The Diplomate will be assigned a new CM cycle end date and will follow the worksheet schedule for their new CM cycle.

 Cycle extensions are granted for circumstances such as but not limited to: